Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect/README.md

 12. If you want the user to be required to sign-in before they can see any page of the app, then in the `HomeController`, decorate the `HomeController` class with the `[Authorize]` attribute.
 If you leave this out, the user will be able to see the home page of the app without having to sign-in first, and can click the sign-in link on that page to get signed in.
 13. In the `Models` folder add a new class called `TodoItem.cs`.
 Copy the implementation of TodoItem from this sample into the class.
 14. In the `Models` folder add a new class called `UserProfile.cs`.
 Copy the implementation of UserProfile from this sample into the class.
 15. In the project, create a new folder called `Utils`.
-In the folder, create a new class called `TokenCacheUtils.cs`.
+In the folder, create a new class called `NaiveSessionCache.cs`.
 Copy the implementation of the class from the sample.
 16. Add a new empty MVC5 controller TodoListController to the project.
 Copy the implementation of the controller from the sample.
 Remember to include the [Authorize] attribute on the class definition.
 17. Add a new empty MVC5 controller UserProfileController to the project.
 Copy the implementation of the controller from the sample.
 Again, remember to include the [Authorize] attribute on the class definition.
 18. In `Views` --> `TodoList` create a new view, `Index.cshtml`, and copy the implementation from this sample.
 19. In `Views` --> `UserProfile` create a new view, `Index.cshtml`, and copy the implementation from this sample.
-20. In the shared `_Layout` view, add the Action Links for Profile and To Do List that are in the sample.
+20. In the shared `_Layout` view, make sure the Action Links for Profile and To Do List that are in the sample have been added.
 21. In `web.config`, in `<appSettings>`, create keys for `ida:ClientId`, `ida:AppKey`, `ida:AADInstance`, `ida:Tenant`, `ida:PostLogoutRedirectUri`, `ida:GraphResourceId`, and `ida:GraphUserUrl` and set the values accordingly.
 For the public Azure AD, the value of `ida:AADInstance` is `https://login.windows.net/{0}` the value of `ida:GraphResourceId` is `https://graph.windows.net`, and the value of `ida:GraphUserUrl` is `https://graph.windows.net/{0}/me?api-version=2013-11-08`.
 22. In `web.config` in `<appSettings>`, create keys for `todo:TodoListResourceId` and `todo:TodoListBaseAddress` and set the values accordinly.
 23. In `web.config` add this line in the `<system.web>` section: `<sessionState timeout="525600" />`.
 This increases the ASP.Net session state timeout to it's maximum value so that access tokens and refresh tokens cache in session state aren't cleared after the default timeout of 20 minutes.